ralferlebach/moodle-block_coursectrldates/README.md

 Shift actions are handled entirely by `local_coursectrl/timeline.php`.

-## Development status

-`MATURITY_STABLE` — validated by PHPUnit (48 tests, 114 assertions), Behat, PHPCS, and ESLint.
-Suitable for production use.

 ## Privacy

 The block stores no personal data of its own.
 Two Moodle user preferences per block instance are used to track dismiss and force-show state: